Alogliptin and Pioglitazone

 HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016b]), serum glucose; signs and symptoms of heart failure; renal function (prior to initiation of therapy then annually or more frequent if necessary); liver enzymes (ALT, AST, alkaline phosphatase, and total bilirubin) prior to initiation in all patients (continue routine periodic monitoring during treatment in patients with liver disease or suspected liver disease); routine ophthalmic exams are recommended; patients reporting visual deterioration should have a prompt referral to an ophthalmologist and consideration should be given to discontinuing pioglitazone; signs/symptoms of bladder cancer (dysuria, macroscopic hematuria, dysuria, urinary urgency).

-Adverse events were observed in animal reproduction studies.
 Refer to individual agents.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)